axw1799/IGME-230/230-project-1-content.md

 ## About the developer
-Strapping young debonair individual with a passion for games and woul
+Strapping young debonair individual with a passion for games who knows the struggle of being protected just a little too much sometimes.
+I will fight tirelessly to create the game we all want; no, deserve.

 ## References
 https://hemabhattgrowingkids.files.wordpress.com/2015/10/overprotective.jpg